 Shipley Nature Center offers two examples of water conservation suitable for use in an urban home.
 The man-made stream located in the Demonstration Garden sits atop a 4,000 gallon cistern buried underground.
 Rainwater is harvested from the roof of the building and channelled into the storage tank.
 It is pumped from the tank to the top of the stream providing aeration for the water.
 It is a lovely design feature which provides a continual water source for the birds and animals of Shipley.

-The other system, Rainwater H2OGs, is located on the north side of the restroom building and collects rainwater from the roof in storage tanks which are connected to hoses for use in the gardens.
+Rainwater H2OGs, is the other rainwater harvester located on the north side of the restroom building.
+It collects rainwater from the roof in storage tanks which are connected to hoses for use in the gardens.
 Both systems may be installed for home use to capture rainwater which would otherwise be wasted.

 For more information about water saving methods and how to purchase rain barrels, you may visit the Water Conservation section of City of Huntington Beach’s website.